-This painter had an amazing ability to represent the extraordinary in a simple, delicate, and harmonious way.
+This Spanish art painter had an amazing ability to represent the extraordinary in a simple, delicate, and harmonious way.
 For example, he depicted Christ, the Holy Virgin, and other Bible entities as children and adolescents.
 That gave them a sweeter and humane feeling.

 Masterpiece: The Martyrdom of St. Andrew

 Many painters used St. Andrew as an inspiration.
 He was an apostle of Jesus according to the New Testament and brother of Saint Peter.